Dialectical materialism: As a heuristic in science and elsewhere

 Historian of science Loren Graham has detailed at length the role played by dialectical materialism in the Soviet Union in disciplines throughout the natural and social sciences.
 He has concluded that, despite the Lysenko period in genetics and constraints on free inquiry imposed by political authorities, dialectical materialism had a positive influence on the work of many Soviet scientists.

 Some evolutionary biologists, such as Richard Lewontin and Stephen Jay Gould, have tried to employ dialectical materialism in their approach.
 They view dialectics as playing a precautionary heuristic role in their work.
-From Lewontin's perspective, we get this idea:
+Lewontin's perspective offers the following idea:

 Dialectical materialism is not, and never has been, a programmatic method for solving particular physical problems.
 Rather, a dialectical analysis provides an overview and a set of warning signs against particular forms of dogmatism and narrowness of thought.
 It tells us, "Remember that history may leave an important trace.
 Remember that being and becoming are dual aspects of nature.
 Remember that conditions change and that the conditions necessary to the initiation of some process may be destroyed by the process itself.
 Remember to pay attention to real objects in time and space and not lose them in utterly idealized abstractions.
 Remember that the qualitative effects of context and interaction may be lost when phenomena are isolated".
 And above all else, "Remember that all the other caveats are only reminders and warning signs whose application to different circumstances of the real world is contingent."

 Gould shared similar views regarding a heuristic role for dialectical materialism.
 He wrote that: